spirit-island-builder/spirit-island-builder/docs/instructions.md

 ### Spirit Name and Art

 - Spirit Name: The name of your spirit.
-Will automatically be displayed in all capitals.
 - Spirit Art: The main Spirit image.
-Press 'Load' to select an image.
+Press 'Choose File' to select an image.
   - Scale (optional): Used to scale the image.
 Include the percentage sign in your input.
-Will default to 100%
+An empty field will default to 100%.
 - Banner Art: The image that sits behind the Spirit name.
+  - Press 'Choose File' to select an image or press 'Or Use Example Banners' to use some examples our team generated.
 - Energy Track Banner & Plays Track Banner: The banners behind the presence tracks.
   - Scale (optional): Stretches the vertical dimension of the banner (horizontal is automatically set based on the number of nodes).